 Understanding what is involved with making improvements to a home and how much they'll cost, and what you're willing to take on are important in the search process, especially in locations with an abundance of older homes.
 It is important to mention that labor costs vary city to city.
-For example, a $2,000 paint job in Houston might cost $3,500 in Austin.
+For example, a $2,000 paint job in one city might cost $3,500 in another.
 Again, this comes back to supply and demand.
 How many people are in the labor market for a specific type of work compared to how many people are wanting a service performed.
 Kaitlin and her clients have done a wide array of repairs and updates.
 She can shed some light onto cost and experience of some of them.
 Shopping around for quotes can save you substantially.
 The lowest quotes is not necessarily always the best.
 Do your homework, read reviews, etc.

 After you've seen a few homes, they can all start running together in your mind.
 It can be helpful to keep a log running of likes and dislikes while visiting properties.
 Scoring on a 1-10 scale can help too.